TheFlow0360/criteria_operator/README.md

 ### UnaryOperator

-The `UnaryOperator` is used to perform simple checks or transform a value.
+The `UnaryOperator` is used to perform simple checks or transform a value represented by an operand (`BaseOperator`).
 It takes on operand as well and has one of the following types:
  - NOT *(default)*
  - IS NULL
  - Plus